Berke-Ates/MLIR-Smith/README.md

 ./llvm-project-smith/build/bin/mlir-smith | ./scripts/mlir_to_wasm.sh ./llvm-project-smith/build/bin/mlir-opt ./llvm-project-smith/build/bin/mlir-translate
 ```

+If issues occur due to mismatching LLVM versions, update the LLVM build and
+set the environment variable as outlined [here](https://emscripten.org/docs/building_from_source/index.html).

 ### MLIR-Smith

 To run the MLIR differential testing pipeline you need to install the following additional dependencies: